MY PROMISE

 The Finish

 The finish is Birchwood Casey’s Tru-oil.
 It is boiled linseed oil based.
-There will be numerous coats of tru-oil applied by hand on to your bow, rubbed with steel wool and lightly sanded between coats.
+There will be numerous coats of tru-oil applied by hand on to your bow and finished with a matte varnish to temper the glare and create a satin finish.
 It will protect your bow from weather and dirt and minor wear.
 Should the finish become compromised or unsightly due to damage or wear it can be easily repaired with some light sanding (200 to 400 grit) and the application of a fresh coat of tru-oil. (or perhaps more if the damage is deep or extensive.)
-You can send the bow back to me to repair the finish for a fee or you can do it yourself.
+You can send the bow back to me to repair the finish, or you can do it yourself.
 (I would be happy to advise you via phone or email if you choose to do it yourself).

 The Handle Wrap

-If your bow has a leather hand wrap it is treated with several coats of Fiebing’s Acrylic Resolene.
+If your bow has a leather hand wrap it is treated with several coats of Fiebing’s Acrylic Resolene or polished with paste wax.
 This will help to protect the leather from dirt and weather.
 It does not make the leather completely water-proof so care must be taken to protect the leather from lengthy exposure to water.
-This treatment should be periodically maintained to keep the leather in top condition.
-The frequency of maintenance will depend on the frequency and type of use.
-This product should be easy to find at a local leather supply or craft store and online as well.
-I recommend diluting it a bit with water and applying it with a damp sponge.
+I recommend occasionally rubbing in some paste wax to maintain appearance and protection.

 The String

-The string is done in a Flemish twist and made from Fastflight.
-It is served with nylon serving thread.
+The string is done in a Flemish twist and made from 14 strands of BCY D97.
+It is served with BCY Powergrip .025 serving thread.
 It is already liberally coated in beeswax.
-It is important to maintain the coating of beeswax as you use your bow.
-If you did it every few weeks of use it wouldn’t be too much.
-Echo Archery sells a blend of beeswax and pine pitch that works very well for this purpose.
-This is what I use but straight beeswax will work as well.
+It is important to maintain the coating of string wax as you use your bow.